tsolakoua/rest-api-server/blog.md

-In this blog article we will create an endpoint with sports and we will perform GET requests to get the data.
+In this tutorial you are going to build an API using Python and Falcon.

-We are going to use Falcon, an open-source framework which is designed to build APIs and follows the REST architecture style.
+[Falcon](https://falcon.readthedocs.io/en/stable/) is an open-source framework which is designed to build APIs and follows the REST architecture style.

-Prerequisites
+### Prerequisites
-- Python
+- Python 3
-- Falcon
-- gunicorn: as a WSGI server in order to serve a Falcon app
-- virtualenv
+- [virtualenv](https://virtualenv.pypa.io/en/latest/) to build your virtual environment

-Step 1: Create your environment
+### Step 1: Create your environment
 In your working directory, create a virtual environment to install and manage your dependencies.

 ```
 $ virtualenv venv
 $ source venv/bin/activate